Faust1-2/sudoku-solver/README.md

 1. Functional Properties: Whenever possible, leverage the functional programming principles such as immutability, pure functions, and referential transparency.
 Aim to write code that is easy to reason about, test, and maintain.

-## Additional Requirements

-1. Group Size: Form groups of up to 4 students.
-You are encouraged to collaborate and discuss ideas within your group but ensure that each member actively contributes to the project.

-1. Due Date: The project is expected to be completed within one week after the class.
-Submit your project by the specified due date and time.
-Late submissions may incur penalties unless prior arrangements have been made with the instructor.

-1. Language: Use English for code, comments and documentation.

-## Deliverables

-1. Scala 3 code implementing the Sudoku solver using ZIO, adhering to the given requirements and expectations.

-1. Git repository containing your code with appropriate commits and a README file providing instructions on how to run and test your Sudoku solver and the decisions made (librairies, data structure(s), algorithm and its performance, ...).

-1. Documentation explaining the purpose, functionality, and usage of your Sudoku solver, along with any external libraries used.

 ## Grading

 Your solution will be graded based on the following criteria: